 2. Spotify generated $1.92 billion in revenue in the last presented quarter.

-Spotify’s quarterly financial reports show that the company’s revenue is on the rise.
+Spotify’s quarterly financial reports show that the company’s revenue is on the rise and that it will be one of the leading apps in revenue.
 According to Spotify stats presented by Statista, the company generated $1.92 billion in Q3 2019, an increase from $1.85 billion earned in Q2.

 3. Spotify has 113 million premium subscribers.